-Water Shortages Are Nothing New To Some Folks In Cape Town
+Every Day Seems Like 'Day Zero' To Some Cape Town Residents

 One of his customers, Zola Mfakado, drinks beer and eats grilled sheep meat while he waits for his car.
 He says he's one of the lucky few in the township with a flushing communal toilet.
 Many others use buckets.
 About 13 percent of Cape Town's residents lack indoor plumbing, according to a 2013 city report.

-"The issue of Day Zero doesn't mean anything to us because we've always been on day zero," Mfakado says.
+"The issue of Day Zero doesn't mean anything to us because we've always been on Day Zero," Mfakado says.

 The water shortage in Cape Town has had far-reaching economic consequences.

-Labor lawyer Michael Bagraim, a South African Parliament lawmaker with the Democratic Alliance opposition party, says Day Zero warnings helped curb water use—but also scared away tourists from the country's second-largest city.
+Labor lawyer Michael Bagraim, a South African Parliament lawmaker with the Democratic Alliance opposition party, says Day Zero warnings helped curb water use — but also scared away tourists from the country's second-largest city.
 Agriculture has likewise been affected, with crops drying out and farmers releasing water from private dams to help shore up the dwindling supply.

 Bagraim estimates that the water shortage has led to the loss of about a quarter-million jobs in the Western Cape province that includes Cape Town.
-And prices for fruit, vegetables, and wheat are expected to rise.
+Prices for fruit, vegetables and wheat are expected to rise.

 "It has created anxiety in the business community," Bagraim says.
-"That fear translated into many of the businesses saying, 'Well, we want to retrench.'"
+"That fear translated into many of the businesses saying, 'Well, we want to retrench.' "

 City counselor Xanthea Limberg says Cape Town is working on several desalination plants and groundwater development projects, which should begin to bolster the water supply in the coming months.